njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 To run AMICAL on the wrapper output, use the script `misc/run_amical.py`.
 The options are in the "Constants" section at the top of the script.
-You can edit those to analyze a specific file.
+You can edit those to analyze a specific file or to perform specific steps.
 The, you can run all AMICAL steps with

     python misc/run_amical.py